 “Parents have three major reasons, one is that they think that vaccines are no longer needed and the diseases are gone, the second is that they fear that the vaccines are associated with adverse reactions, and third [is that] they think that they should be able to decide what their children should receive and not have to be mandated to receive vaccines for school or other requirements,” Dr. Kathryn M. Edwards, the Sarah H. Sell and Cornelius Vanderbilt Chair in Pediatrics at the Department of Pediatrics and Infectious Diseases at Vanderbilt University School of Medicine in Nashville, TN, told Medical News Today.

 In an attempt to depolarize the “anti-vaxxers” versus “pro-vaxxers” movements, the acceptable term to use is now “vaccine hesitancy.”
-Within the spectrum of opinion, parental attitudes toward childhood vaccinations can be divided into five categories.
-These are:
+Within the spectrum of opinion, parental attitudes toward childhood vaccinations can be divided into

 - Unquestioning acceptors (30 to 40 percent): These are advocates for immunizations who feel that vaccines are safe and necessary.